sutarrohit/PaperDEX/README.md

 - `pnpm lint` - Run linter
 - `pnpm test` - Run tests

-## Usage
-- **Sign Up:** Create a new account using your email.
-- **Receive Demo Tokens:** Get free tokens upon registration.
-- **Start Trading:** Buy and sell cryptocurrencies using demo tokens.
-- **Track Performance:** View your trade history and monitor your gains or losses.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repo and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.